cristinagregorio06/GoldenAwardsQuiz/README.md

-# 🏆 Oscar Trivia Game
+# 🏆 Golden Awards Trivia Game

-An interactive web-based trivia game about the Academy Awards, featuring questions from different decades and a cinema-themed design.
+Interactive cinema quiz web app featuring a cinema-themed design, decade-based quiz categories, and a random questions mode.
+Built with HTML, CSS, and JavaScript for a client-side web development course.
+Tests knowledge of movies, actors, and major cinema awards

 ## 📖 Overview

-This project is an educational trivia application focused on Oscar awards, movies, actors, and actresses.
+This project is an educational trivia application focused on major cinema awards, movies, actors, and actresses.
 It allows users to test their knowledge through decade-specific categories or random questions mode.

 ## ✨ Features